3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Arial (Joplin default)
 - Sans-Serif (Joplin default)

-Montserrat is the most important part in this theme, I recommended you use it on this theme.
+Montserrat is the most important part of this theme, I recommended you use it on this theme.
 I've tested over 40 fonts with sizes from 12 to 15px and Montserrat is the ultimate champion.
-It providing the best reading experience with 14px.
+It provides the best reading experience with 14px.

 Montseratt sample:

 ![montserrat_font_sample_abg](https://user-images.githubusercontent.com/86870826/134675707-a3c36272-7219-4fba-9079-f4aa65c20d48.png)

-Then, the monospace font is using on all Markdown Syntax, such as a Markdown table, Markdown link etc. You'll also see it in the code block and inline code.
+Then, the monospace font is used on all Markdown Syntax, such as a Markdown table, Markdown link, etc. You'll also see it in the code block and inline code.

-Let's take a look at the monospace font family:
+Let's take a look at the monospace font-family:

 - Cascadia Mono Light
   ([download it for free](https://github.com/microsoft/cascadia-code/releases))
 - Monospace (Joplin default)
 - Microsoft JHengHei Light (for Traditional Chinese comments 繁體中文註釋)

-Cascadia Mono Light is one of the best monospace font.
+Cascadia Mono Light is one of the best monospace fonts.
 It would be a good choice if you don't need the ligature, and it provides clear symbol characters and works great at the 12px font size.

 Cascadia Mono Light sample:

 ![cascadia_mono_light_font_sample_abg](https://user-images.githubusercontent.com/86870826/134675876-8e6a1593-fbb9-4117-8c91-141a45e1d5dc.png)

-If you didn't install the above recommend fonts on your computer, Joplin will pick the default fonts for you.
+If you didn't install the above recommended fonts on your computer, Joplin will pick the default fonts for you.

 The settings in `Tools`> `Options`> `Appearance` will no longer work once you installed this theme.
 You should always edit all the font-related settings through the CSS files.
 (P.S.  `Tools` > `Options` > ` Appearance` > `Editor maximum width` is excepted)